 We built a prayer wall.
 With poster board and sponge painting.
-We taped pictures of family and friends onto it, along with a picture of the president and our nation.
+We taped pictures of from magazines onto it, including a picture of the president and our soldiers.
 We hung our prayer wall on the wall.
 Then, on a daily basis, we’d go over, lay hands on the pictures, and pray.
 Our then nine-month old’s first words were spoken at that prayer wall: “Break in”.

 We’ve done prayer in different ways as well (such as using prayer books), but there’s something about having those prayer needs in front of your eye gates.
 We pray more when the reminder of what is outside of our four walls comes crashing into the comfort zone of our daily living.
 We see.
 We remember.
 We pray.

 For young children, you can see how this is beneficial.
 Abstract thinking is not their superpower.
 Trying to hold a picture in their minds of what they are praying for while at the same time trying to come up with language to form a prayer can be daunting for them.
 Having that picture right in front of them takes the pressure off.

 Children are also empowered by choice.
 We don’t tell our children what to pray for.
 When it’s their turn to pray, they pick something off the prayer wall.
 Even very young children can choose from those picture options.

 This is one way to make prayer enjoyable for everyone.
 Have you ever had a child want to pray for a stuffed animal?
 If you just ask an open-ended “What do you want to pray for?” you could get ANYTHING.
 Then you as a parent are put in an awkward position wondering if you should just pray for chipmunks, try to redirect the prayer time, or just give up and eat some chocolate.
 (Anybody else?)
 So, set some acceptable boundaries via a prayer wall and then let your child have the freedom to choose.
 You can even use it as a chance to teach him to ask the Holy Spirit what’s on His heart – “What do You want us to pray for today?” – and go with that.